ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

    7452     172     104    7728    1e30 cortexm0.elf
 ```

-It takes 7624 bytes of Flash (text+data), quite a lot for a program that does nothing.
+The first compilation can take some time.
+The resulting binary takes 7624 bytes of Flash (text+data), quite a lot for a program that does nothing.
 There are 8760 free bytes left to do something useful.

 What about traditional *Hello, World!* code: